barborico/recipes/Breakfast/Crepes.md

 ### Dairy-Free

 You can easily substitute in soymilk and vegan butter.
+I've used a 50/50 soy and coconut milk blend which came out really nice.

 ### Lazy